 In most cases, the root cause for content defects is course file-related issues.
 The first step is to test your courses in SCORM Cloud in Frameset mode, using the Rustici website, to ensure your course functions as expected.
 This is an industry standard online course testing platform available to everyone that emulates a LMS.

 The following types of issues may be prevented by testing your course in SCORM Cloud prior to publishing it within the Cornerstone LMS:

 - Content issues affecting user experience

 - Administrator is not familiar with LMS/SCORM guidelines and practices

 Course Completion Issues

 Most course completion issues (where a user believes they have completed the course but the course is not showing as "Completed" on their transcript) arise from the course being architected or published out of the authoring tool incorrectly.
 Since there are so many different authoring tools available commercially, troubleshooting this particular issue can be problematic.
 However, there are a few rules of thumb that clients can follow to avoid this issue:

 - LMS Reporting - When publishing a course from the authoring tool, many tools provide a choice of “reporting status” to the LMS.
-For example, Articulate’s tools like Presenter and Storyline provide four options for LMS Reporting, including "Passed/Incomplete," "Passed/Failed," "Completed/Incomplete," and “Completed/Failed.”
+For example, a course building tool may provide options for LMS reporting, such as “Passed/Incomplete,” “Passed/Failed," "Completed/Incomplete," and “Completed/Failed.”
 We have found that options which include the terms "Passed" and "Failed" could introduce completion issues on users' transcripts, so in this instance we recommend the use of the "Completed/Incomplete" option.